hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

     For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../HowTo/Configure/Consensus-Protocols/IBFT.md).

-!!!
-Caution
-    Do not use pruning on private networks.

 ## Private Transaction Manager

 Besu uses a Private Transaction Manager to implement privacy.
 For example, [Orion](http://docs.orion.pegasys.tech).